High tension in Catalonia two years after referendum

 Spanish law enforcement found acid, paraffin, aluminium powder, industrial paint, and gasoline, as well as documents that explain how to make industrial explosives in a riot that took place at the beginning of last week - in an operation dubbed "Operation Judas".

-The right-wing party People's Party (PP), centre-right party Ciudadanos and far-right party Vox all accused the president of Catalonia, Quim Torra, of the re-emergence of separatist terrorism in Catalonia.
+The right-wing People's Party (PP), centre-right party Ciudadanos and far-right party Vox all accused the president of Catalonia, Quim Torra, of the re-emergence of separatist terrorism in Catalonia.

-The Basque Victims of Terrorism Collective (COVITE) also accused the president Torra of "promoting violent radicalisation defending the CDR detainees for possible terrorist attacks".
+The Basque Victims of Terrorism Collective (COVITE) also accused the president Torra of "promoting violent radicalisation [by] defending the CDR detainees for possible terrorist attacks".

 "There is no radical discourse that does not trigger violence, we have lived in the Basque Country," COVITE warned in a statement.